Search for anything...

 • RECOMMENDED for active, flighty birds.
 The taller 48" net is more likely to discourage large predators such as coyotes and dogs.

 • QUICK & SIMPLE to move.
-Even for new users, it takes less than 10 minutes to go from out-of-the-box netting to installed fence.
+Even for new users, it takes less than 15 minutes to go from out-of-the-box netting to installed fence.
+No tools needed!

 • CONTAIN & CONTROL livestock other than poultry, such as sheep, goats, cattle and guard dogs.

 • FENCE MUST BE PROPERLY ENERGIZED TO BE EFFECTIVE.
-Energizer is not included.
-Warning!
-Do NOT use continuous current energizers with electric netting.
+(Energizer is NOT included.)

 Frequently asked questions